Piriaco/rebuildwebex/README.md

 ## Binaries

-There are two binaries in the *builds* folder: a Linux binary and a Windows binary.
+There are two binaries in the *builds* folder: a Linux binary, a MacOS and a Windows binary.

-> There will be a MacOS binary ***as soon as possible***.
-> Until then, you can use the Windows version in MacOS using the Mono runtime.

 All the binaries have been compiled for x64 architecture.

 - The Linux binary contains the Mono runtime necessary to execute it.
 Just run it from CLI with `./rebuild`.
 In order to run it properly, you need to install the *libgdiplus* library from your distribution package management system.
 For example, in *Debian* based distros, it would be `sudo apt install libgdiplus`.

-~~- The MacOS binary has been compiled against a OSX 10.7 x64 target, and it contains all the libraries and the Mono runtime necessary to execute it.
-You do not need to install anything, just execute it from CLI.~~
+- The MacOS binary has been compiled as a 32 bits binary due to Carbon driver has not been ported to 64 bits.
+It needs Mono runtime installed to execute it.
+Just run it from CLI with `mono --arch=32 rebuild.exe`.

-- The Windows binary can be also executed in Linux or MacOS using the Mono runtime.
+- The Windows binary is executed just double clicking on it as any .exe file.
+It can be also executed in Linux or MacOS using the Mono runtime and the instructions written below.

 The *src* has been refactored in order to be cross-platform and compatible with [Mono](https://www.mono-project.com/) compilation.
 It also can be compiled for x86 architectures.